Aider-AI/aider/_posts/2024-05-31-both-swe-bench.md

 Aider will pull in the URL's content and then try and resolve the issue.
 - If aider doesn't produce code that lints and tests clean, the user might decide to [use git to revert the changes](https://aider.chat/docs/faq.html#how-does-aider-use-git), and try again with `aider --opus`.
-Many aider users employ this strategy.

 ## Aider with GPT-4o alone was SOTA